PROSITE documentation PDOC00857

 C1q domain profile

 C1q is a subunit of the C1 enzyme complex that activates the serum complement system.
 It is composed of 9 disulfide-linked dimers of the chains A, B and C, which share a common structure which consist of a N-terminal nonhelical region, a triple helical (collagenous) region and a C-terminal globular head which is called the C1q domain.
-That domain consists of about 136 amino acids which probably form ten β strands interspersed by β-turns and/or loops [1].
-Such a domain has been found in the C-terminus of vertebrate secreted or membrane-bound proteins which are mostly short-chain collagens and collagen-like molecules [1,2,3,4].
+That domain consists of about 136 amino acids and has been found in the C-terminus of vertebrate secreted or membrane-bound proteins which are mostly short-chain collagens and collagen-like molecules [1,2,3,4].
 These proteins are listed below:

 • Complement C1q subcomponent chains A, B and C. Efficient activation of C1 takes place on interaction of the globular heads of C1q with the Fc regions of IgG or IgM antibody present in immune complexes.